-William Mills was a barrel stave and heading dealer, in business with his brother, Henry, who lived next door at 323 Beacon.
+William Mills was a barrel stave and heading dealer, in business with his brother, Henry F. Mills, who purchased 323 Beacon next door at the same time as William Mills purchased 321 Beacon.

-By the 1886-1887 winter season, 321 Beacon was the home of Samuel Wallis Winslow, a retired drug merchant, and his unmarried sisters, Elizabeth and Lucy W. Winslow.
+On November 6, 1885, 321 Beacon was purchased from William Mills by Samuel Wallis Winslow, a retired drug merchant.
+He and his unmarried sisters, Maria Elizabeth Winslow and Lucy Waldo Winslow, made it their home.
 They previously had lived at 52 Pinckney.

 Edward Burlingame Hill was a composer and music teacher, and later would become a professor of music at Harvard.

-By 1903, 321 Beacon was the home of cotton broker Philip Gardner and his wife, Virginia (Atkinson) Gardner.
-In 1902, they had lived at 315 Beacon.
+By the 1902-1903 winter season, it was the home of cotton broker Philip Gardner and his wife, Virginia (Atkinson) Gardner.
+They previously had lived at 315 Beacon.

 They continued to live at 321 Beacon during the 1907-1908 winter season, but moved thereafter to Brookline.
 By the 1909-1910 season, they had moved to 74 Commonwealth.

 During the 1908-1909 winter season, 321 Beacon was the home of Mary C. (Taber) Collins Tatum, the widow of Abel Clark Collins and of Edward Tatum, a glass manufacturer.
 Her usual residence was in New York City.
 She was active in the American Peace Society and probably was in Boston in connection with the “Peace Sunday” meeting at Trinity Church on December 20, 1908, at which leaders of the society spoke.

 On March 9, 1909, the house was damaged by a fire which started in a storeroom on the third floor.